roynalnaruto/plonk/docs /notes-lp.md

 however, from a solution that fits data exactly.
-This is achieved through *interpolation*, which finds a linear combination of 'n' inputted functions with respect to a given data set which imposes 'n' constrtiants and computes an exact fitting solution.
+This is achieved through *interpolation*, which finds a linear combination of 'n' inputted functions with respect to a given data set which imposes 'n' constraints and computes an exact fitting solution.

 Linear Algebra dictates that interpolation polynomial ought